BJudge/constructor-and-prototype-pattern-workshop/README.md

 * Swap driver and navigator.
 Continue with the next question.

-### Encapsulate some behaviour with the constructor and prototype pattern (20 mins)

-Use the constructor and prototype pattern to implement the user stories (below).
-You can draw on the OO skills you learnt in the first four weeks of the course.
-Don't be afraid to diagram!
-Strive for good encapsulation.

 ### Plenary (20 mins)

 We'll come back together for a short plenary.
 We'll show our code and discuss it.
 We'll discuss the strengths and weaknesses of the constructor and prototype pattern for encapsulating behaviour.